Hospital-quality Care Meets Convenience and Affordability

 Hospital in the Vicinity

 Patient safety is our top concern, and all our full-time Surgery Center nursing staff are certified in Advanced Cardiovascular Life Support.
 While it’s rare that a Surgery Center patient would require hospital care, should the need arise for any reason, we can easily transfer them to a hospital nearby.
-Johnston-Willis Hospital is located just behind our building.
+Johnston-Willis Hospital is located just down the street from our building.

 Scheduling Your Surgery